steincastillo/Pi_surveillance/README.md

 ###Console commands
 While running pi_surveillance from a terminal, you can use use the following commands:
+`b`: Display the brightness level of the current video feed
 `c`: Capture current video feed to a still image
-`b`: Display the brightness level of the current video feed
+`e`: Dìsplay Sense Hat environment sensors information
+`h`: Dìsplay terminal commands help
 `q`: Terminate the program

 ###Additional credits